ReactiveSets/toubkal/README.md

     .remove_attributes( [ 'user_id', 'get', 'set' ] ) // Strip unwanted query attributes
   ;

-  source
+  var socket = this.socket;     // Socket to exchange data with web browser

+  source                        // Dataflows from the database through dispatch()
     .filter( get_query )        // delivers only what this user is authorized to get

-    ._add_destination( this.socket ) // Send and Receive data to/from web browser
+    ._add_destination( socket ) // Send data to web browser
   ;

-  return this.socket
+  return socket          // Receive data from web browser

     .filter( set_query ) // only collects from client unauthorized writes ;